Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-\begin{lemma} Let $G$ be an $M$-free maximal outerplanar graph, with almost-dual graph $\widehat{G}$ and reduced graph $\widetilde{G}$.
-Then the vertices in $\widehat{V}_3$ can be partitioned such that each vertex is either $(A)$ neighbored to exactly one other vertex of degree $3$ in $\widehat{G}$, or $(B)$ not neighbored, but in the surrounding of exactly one pair of neighbored vertices in $\widehat{G}$, or $(C)$ not in the surrounding of any pair of neighbored vertices in $\widehat{G}$. \end{lemma} \begin{proof} Due to \autoref{lem:centralVerticesS3_trianglesGTilde_degree3verticesGhat_bijection} we can consider triangles in $\widetilde{G}$ instead of considering vertices of degree $3$ in $\widehat{G}$.
+Next we investigate the structure of $M$-free maximal outerplanar graphs. \begin{lemmaMy} Let $G$ be an $M$-free maximal outerplanar graph with almost-dual graph $\widehat{G}$ and reduced graph $\widetilde{G}$.
+Then the vertices in $\widehat{V}_3$ can be partitioned such that each vertex is either $(A)$ neighbored to exactly one other vertex of degree $3$ in $\widehat{G}$, or $(B)$ not neighbored, but in the surrounding of exactly one pair of neighbored vertices in $\widehat{G}$, or $(C)$ not in the surrounding of any pair of neighbored vertices in $\widehat{G}$. \end{lemmaMy} \begin{proof} Due to \autoref{lem:centralVerticesS3_trianglesGTilde_degree3verticesGhat_bijection} we can consider triangles in $\widetilde{G}$ instead of considering vertices of degree $3$ in $\widehat{G}$.

-Since $M_{1}$ is not an induced subgraph of $\widetilde{G}$ every triangle in $\widetilde{G}$ is neighbored to at most one other triangle.
+Since $M_{1}$ is not an induced subgraph of $\widetilde{G}$, every triangle in $\widetilde{G}$ is neighbored to at most one other triangle.
 Moreover if $T_1$ and $T_2$ are neighbored triangles in $\widetilde{G}$ with vertex sets $V(T_1)$ and $V(T_2)$, respectively, then none of the vertices in $V(T_1)\cup V(T_2)$ can be a vertex of some other pair of neighbored triangles, because otherwise $M_{1}^{0}$ would be an induced subgraph of $\widetilde{G}$.
 To summarize, neighbored triangles in $\widetilde{G}$ appear in pairs of two and two different pairs of neighbored triangles share neither edges nor vertices.

-Further it is easy to see that each triangle of $\widetilde{G}$ is in the surrounding of at most one pair of neighbored triangles.
-Indeed, assume a triangle $T$ of $\widetilde{G}$ is in the surrounding of the neighbored triangles $T_{1}$ and $T_{2}$ and it is also in the surrounding of another pair of neighbored triangles $T_{3}$ and $T_{4}$.
-Then the graph induced by $T$, $T_{1}$, $T_{2}$, $T_{3}$, $T_{4}$ and the two STTs from $T$ to the two pairs of neighbored triangles $T_1$, $T_2$ and $T_3$, $T_4$ contains a copy of $M_{1}^{\ell}$, for some $\ell\geqslant 0$.
-Hence the surroundings of different pairs of neighbored triangles are disjoint.
-Therefore we can partition the triangles of $\widetilde{G}$ (and equivalently the vertices of $\widehat{G}$) as claimed. \end{proof}
+Further, it is easy to see that each triangle of $\widetilde{G}$ is in the surrounding of at most one pair of neighbored triangles.
+Indeed, if a triangle $T$ of $\widetilde{G}$ was in the surrounding of two different pairs of neighbored triangles $(T_{1}, T_{2})$ and $(T_{3},T_{4})$, then the graph induced by $T$, $T_{1}$, $T_{2}$, $T_{3}$, $T_{4}$ and the two STTs from $T$ to the two pairs $(T_1,T_2)$, $(T_3,T_4)$ would contain a copy of $M_{1}^{\ell}$ for some $\ell\geqslant 0$, a contradiction.
+Hence, the surroundings of different pairs of neighbored triangles are disjoint and the result follows. \end{proof} For an $M$-free graph $G$ we denote the sets of vertices of degree $3$ in $\widehat{G}$ in the parts $(A)$, $(B)$ and $(C)$ of the partition of \autoref{lem: b1 max out plan partition vertices deg 3} by $A$, $B$ and $C$, respectively.